The criteria we are using for the British Oscar winners is that they were made, wholly or in part, by British production companies.

 Hamlet (1948)

 The first of our British Oscar winners is “Hamlet”, based on the tragedy by William Shakespeare.
 It follows the eponymous Prince of Denmark as he seeks revenge for his father’s murder by his uncle Claudius.
-Through a series of soliloquies, complex relationships, and tragic events, Hamlet grapples with existential questions, loyalty, and the consequences of his actions, leading to a tragic conclusion.
+Through a series of soliloquies, complex relationships and tragic events, Hamlet grapples with existential questions, loyalty and the consequences of his actions.

 Top cast: Laurence Olivier, Jean Simmons, John Laurie, Esmond Knight, Anthony Quayle, Niall MacGinnis, Peter Cushing, Stanley Holloway.